American First Nations in Theatre

 In cultures across the world, theatre as an art form traces its roots back to the practices of ritual storytelling, and this is also true on the land which its original inhabitants call Turtle Island.
 Those traditions are present today in the works created and presented by the Natives who still call the land home, both as continued reaffirmations of their faith and culture, and in the creation of material for the modern performing arts spaces.

 As a socially distanced theatre company, Worlds Elsewhere is unbound by many of the limitations that traditional theatre encounters, but our company still inhabits physical spaces, and many of us are in spaces which were violently stolen from the First Nations and colonized by white Europeans.
 As part of our efforts to create a theatre that is also a force for social justice, WETC has dedicated November 2021 to give the spotlight to the Native theatre artists of the modern age and the works they have created, and intends to continue this tradition for future Native American Heritage Months.

-This will be an ongoing project, every November, so if there’s someone in particular you’d like to see, we encourage you to email us at
+This list may be updated in the future, so if there’s someone in particular you’d like to see, or other questions or comments about this initiative, we encourage you to email us at

 WETC is based in New York City and Seattle, on lands home to the Munsee Lenape, Duwamish, and Coast Salish peoples.

 A full list of the native lands inhabited by the Repertory will be available soon.